TTS Tools

 • Here's an index of the best TTS tools out there:

-• ElevenLabs is a freemium service that offers TTS, training TTS models & translating videos from different languages.
+• ElevenLabs is a freemium service that offers TTS, voice cloning, video translation & an AI voice agent platform.

-• Fish speech is a 0shot multilingual TTS model created by Fish Audio.
+• Fish Speech is a 0-shot multilingual TTS developed by Fish Audio.
+The current flagship model is S2 Pro, released March 9, 2026.

 • It can be used either locally or on the cloud.